 Whiteflies are another type of sap-sucking pest that are similar to aphids.
 If you disturb an infested plant, you may be engulfed by large clouds of these small white flying insects.
 Whiteflies leave deposits of sticky honeydew on anemone leaves, which can lead to sooty black mold.

-Whiteflies are easy to spot, and in most cases, you can get rid of them by spraying your anemone with a hose.
+Whiteflies are easy to spot; in most cases, you can get rid of them by spraying your anemone with a hose.
 Use biological controls, horticultural oils, or insecticidal soap for larger infestations.

 6. Botrytis Blight